Feature Tour

 {% do view.registerAssetBundle('verbb\\bugsnag\\assetbundles\\frontend\\FrontEndAsset') %}

-This currently uses v7.0.0 of the Bugsnag library.
+This uses the browserCdnUrl setting, which defaults to v7.0.0 of the Bugsnag library.
 You also need to set the browserApiKey setting.

 If you'd rather include the Bugsnag client in your build and initialize it yourself, there is a helper method to get the browser config based on your plugin settings: